devsh4/dockergc/README.md

 ## Assumptions

-1. Don't want to prune a single image that has "n" tags, because technically that's still one version & we want to keep last 3 image versions
+1. Application doesn't prune a single image that has `n` tags, because technically it's pointing to 1 version & we want to keep last 3 versions

-2. Don't want to prune an image version that has dependent child images but the application handles that exception gracefully.
+2. Application doesn't prune an image version that has dependent child images
    - **Example #1** - Docker API will throw an exception if we try to prune an eligible `python:3` image which is being used my another image called `mypythonapp`
    - **Example #2** - Docker API will throw an exception if we try to prune an eligible untagged intermediate image i.e. `<none:<none>` where some of it's layers are being used by a new version of that image

+3. Application doesn't prune an image that is currently in use.

-3. We cannot use `prune()` API method for removing images because it only accepts a filter as argument.
+4. Application is not using `prune()` method for removing images because it only accepts a filter as argument.
 Since we are creating a custom filter, `remove()` method is a better choice.

 ## How to run